Metropolitan Washington Airports Authority

-The Metropolitan Washington Airports Authority (MWAA) is an independent airport authority, created with the consent of the United States Congress to oversee management, operations, and capital development of the two major airports serving the U.S. national capital: Ronald Reagan Washington National Airport and Dulles International Airport.
+The Metropolitan Washington Airports Authority (MWAA) is an independent airport authority, created by the Commonwealth of Virginia and the District of Columbia, with the consent of the United States Congress, to oversee management, operations, and capital development of the two major airports serving the U.S. national capital: Ronald Reagan Washington National Airport and Dulles International Airport.

 The Airports Authority was established to operate as a financially self-sustaining entity with the mission to manage and enhance Washington, D.C.'s two-airport system.
 The authority leases the airports from the United States Department of Transportation.
 The U.S. government originally built the airports and continues to own the underlying airport property except for property acquired by MWAA subsequent to the lease.

 Operations

 The daily operation of the airports, their central administration, their police and fire departments and their payroll are not funded by tax dollars.
 Operating costs are paid through aircraft landing fees, rents for use of terminals and other facilities and revenues from concessions and parking.
 The Airports Authority is responsible for capital improvements at the airports, which are funded in part by passenger facility charges collected through airline tickets, Federal Airport Improvement Program funds and the proceeds of bonds issued by the Airports Authority.

 In 2008, the Airports Authority’s responsibilities were expanded to include the operation of the Dulles Toll Road and management of the construction project to extend the metropolitan Washington region's Metrorail mass transit system for 23 mi from the existing East Falls Church station in Virginia to Dulles International Airport and beyond into Loudoun County, Virginia.

 Tolls collected on the Dulles Toll Road are used to operate and improve the Toll Road and fund a portion of the construction of the Metrorail extension project.
 Additional funding for the Metrorail project is supplied by federal grants and loans and by contributions from the Commonwealth of Virginia, and Loudoun and Fairfax counties in the commonwealth.

 The authority's headquarters is located less than 1 mi from Reagan National Airport in the Crystal City neighborhood of Arlington County, Virginia.
 A third major airport in the Washington region, Baltimore/Washington International Thurgood Marshall Airport (BWI) is located 9 mi south of downtown Baltimore.
-BWI Airport is not operated by MWAA, but is owned by the state of Maryland, and operated through the Maryland Aviation Administration, which purchased the then named "Friendship Airport" from the city of Baltimore, in 1972.
+BWI Airport is not operated by MWAA, but is owned by the state of Maryland, and operated through the Maryland Aviation Administration, which purchased the then-named "Friendship Airport" from the city of Baltimore in 1972.